RoyalHighgrass/QVM-Manager/README.md

 ## Installation

 **Note**: QVM has so far only been tested on Debian 12 & Kali Linux systems.
-The installation process is a bit temperamental at the moment but QVM itself is stable and should work as intended once installed.
+The installation process is a bit temperamental at the moment but QVM itself is stable and should work as intended once properly setup.

 First, make sure that your system is up-to-date & that `git` is installed: